F1rst-Unicorn/stocks/manual/development/spec.md

 first moment which is no longer included (closed-open notation, `[start, end)` using mathematical notation).
 See also the `bitemporal` flag.

+#### Change Initiators

+Each entity record in the database stores, which user device initiated that change.
+This is indicated by the `initiates` field, which is only present if `bitemporal` data is requested, just as the timestamps described before.

 #### Status Codes

 Numbers reporting the result status of a request.
 The API refers to this